This post may contain affiliate links. Read my full disclosure policy.

 - 1 tablespoon fresh rosemary, chopped

-- 3 cups whole milk (or use half and half and water)
+- 3 cups whole milk (or use a plant-based milk)

 - 1 1/4 tsp kosher salt

 - 1/4 tsp white pepper or sub black pepper

 - Fresh lasagna noodles, 9 x par-boiled lasagna noodles (or try egg roll wrappers for an extra light version!)